Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The State is a representation of the complete information in the on-chain execution environment at any point in time.
 The Convex network as a whole operates as a globally replicated state machine, where new updates cause changes to the current State.
 Updates are defined on a globally consistent basis according to the sequence of transactions confirmed through the Consensus algorithm.

-The State is internally represented as a Decentralised Data Object (DO) that includes:
+The State is represented as an immutable Decentralised Data Value (DDV) that includes:
 *	All Account information and balances
 *	All Actor code and state
 *	All information relating to active Peers and staking
 *	Global information (such as the latest Block timestamp)

-Since it is a DO, it follows that a State is a Merkle Tree, and has a unique Object ID.
-This means that if two Peers compute a State update and announce the Object IDs, it is possible to immediately validate if they computed the same resulting State.
+Since it is a DDV, it follows that a State is a Merkle Tree, and has a unique VID.
+This means that if two Peers compute a State update and announce the VIDs, it is possible to immediately validate if they computed the same resulting State.

 #### Reduction to Block Ordering Problem